movementlabsxyz/MIP/MD/md-112/README.md

 **Recommendation**: Consider the following process:

-- Define a clear process to transform MIPs into blog posts, light papers.
+- Define a clear process to transform MIPs into blog posts, litepapers.

 ## Changelog